ajayr6696/Java_Swing_GUI/README.md

 ## Running the Application

-To run the Java Spring Boot GUI application, follow these steps:
+To run the Java Swing GUI application, follow these steps:

 1. Clone this repository to your local machine.

-2. Open the project using your preferred Java IDE.
+2. Open the project in your preferred Java IDE.

 3. Build and run the application.